buildpacks/rfcs/text/0000-export-to-oci.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should be this change included on a previous RFC to handle multiple export targets int the Lifecycle?
+- Should this change be included on a previous RFC to handle multiple export targets int the Lifecycle?
+- Currently the *Launch Cache* saves uncompressed tarballs.
+Is this by design?
+Is there any reason for those tarballs to do not be saved compressed?

 <!--
 - What parts of the design do you expect to be resolved before this gets merged?